Software apps and online services

 you will see three groups of settings: radio scan, position of observatory, AWS config:

-# scan parameters configured here # are used by all the scripts freqCenter = 21000000 # if you want to scan from 17 to 25 MHz you enter here 21000000 as center frequency and 8000000 below as bandwidth freqBandwidth = 8000000 upconvFreqHz = 125000000 # this is your upconverter offset frequency in Hz # maximum value successfully tested on the R-PI-3 : 2800000 rtlSampleRateHz = 2000000 # specify one of the two values and set the other to 0 totalFFTbins = 4000 # this is the total number of bins available on a scan (will be divided by number of necessary hops) binSizeHz = 0 # this is the FFT bin size in Hz, lower values will give you more detail in spectrograms, but larger files to process on the R-PI (gnuplot is memory hungry) # Specify the percentage of bins to discarded on each scan. # It will actually be half on each side of a single scan. cropPercentage = 30 # specify one of the two values and set the other to 0 integrationIntervalSec = 0.5 # see rtl_power_fftw documentation, this is the integration time in seconds. can be < 1 sec integrationScans = 0 # see rtl_power_fftw documentation, this is the number of scans that will be averaged for integration purposes.
-Allows to integrate for less than 1 second. gain = 30 # maximum gain is about 49, can be too much in certain positions with strong interfering sources linearPower = False # flag to calculate linear power values instead of logarithmic tunerOffsetPPM = 0 # see rtl_power documentation, i can use 0 on my TCXO based dongle, cab be anything from 0 to 60 or more depending on the dongle (use kalibrate to find it out) dataGatheringDurationMin = 30 # duration of single scan in minutes.
-30 minutes is the suggested duration for better chart and limit on memory available on R-PI-2 for gnuplot sessionDurationMin = 600 # overall session duration in minutes 10 hours = 10 * 60 = 600 scanTarget = "Jupiter" # this string will be used to create a subfolder under which all sessions spectrograms will be stored (one subfolder per each date) # the following observer position is used by Jupiter-Io radio emission # prediction utility to calculate Jupiter apparent position / visibility # for your site: stationID = "myObservatoryNameOrAcronym" stationTimezone = "Europe/Rome" stationLat = "00.00000 X" # enter your station latitude here with this string format "00.00000 X" where X is either N or S (North or Sud) stationLon = "00.00000 X" # enter your station longitude here with this string format "00.00000 X" where X is either E or W (East or West) stationElev = 0 # enter your station elevation in meters (above sea level) # here you can specify: plotWaterfall = True generateThumbs = False uploadToS3 = False # if you want to upload your scans sendIoTmsg = False # if you want to send notifications.
-Please, get in touch with me to get the certificates in order to send mqtt notifications # do not change the following lines: awshost = "A101P9EGJE1N9Z.iot.eu-west-1.amazonaws.com" awsport = 8883 clientId = "mcawsthings-test2" thingName = "mcawsthings-test2" caPath = "./aws-iot-rootCA.crt" certPath = "./cert.pem" keyPath = "./privkey.pem"
+# scan parameters configured here # are used by all the scripts freqCenter = 21000000 # example: if you want to scan from 17 to 25 MHz you enter here 21000000 as center frequency and 8000000 below as bandwidth freqBandwidth = 8000000 upconvFreqHz = 125000000 # this is your upconverter offset frequency in Hz, set to 0 if you're not using an upconverter # maximum value successfully tested on the R-PI-3 : 2800000 rtlSampleRateHz = 2000000 # specify one of the two values and set the other to 0 totalFFTbins = 4000 # this is the total number of bins available on a scan. will be divided by number of necessary hops and is affected by crop percenteage binSizeHz = 0 # this is the FFT bin size in Hz, lower values will give you more detail in spectrograms, but larger files to process on the R-PI # Specify the percentage of bins to be discarded on each scan. # It will actually be half on each side of a single scan. cropPercentage = 30 # specify one of the two values and set the other to 0 integrationIntervalSec = 0.5 # see rtl_power_fftw documentation, this is the integration time in seconds. can be < 1 sec integrationScans = 0 # see rtl_power_fftw documentation, this is the number of scans that will be averaged for integration purposes.
+Allows to integrate for less than 1 second. subtractBaseline = False # when true a previously recorded baseline scan will be subtracted from every scan before saving to disk gain = 30 # maximum gain is about 49, can be too much in certain positions with strong interfering sources linearPower = False # flag to calculate linear power values instead of logarithmic tunerOffsetPPM = 0 # see rtl_power documentation, i can use 0 on my TCXO based dongle, cab be anything from 0 to 60 or more depending on the dongle (use kalibrate to find it out) dataGatheringDurationMin = 30 # duration of single scan in minutes.
+30 minutes is the suggested duration for better chart and limit on memory available on R-PI sessionDurationMin = 600 # overall session duration in minutes 10 hours = 10 * 60 = 600 scanTarget = "Jupiter" # this string will be used to create a subfolder under which all sessions spectrograms will be stored (one subfolder per each date) # the following observer position is used by Jupiter-Io radio emission # prediction utility jpredict.py to calculate Jupiter apparent position / visibility # for your site: stationID = "myObservatoryNameOrAcronym" stationTimezone = "Europe/Rome" stationLat = "00.00000 X" # enter your station latitude here with this string format "00.00000 X" where X is either N or S (North or Sud) stationLon = "00.00000 X" # enter your station longitude here with this string format "00.00000 X" where X is either E or W (East or West) stationElev = 0 # enter your station elevation in meters (above sea level) # predictdays = 5 includeonlyiorelated = False calcinterval = 15 prefLocal = True # False = output in UTC - True = output in local observatory time zone # plotWaterfall = True generateThumbs = False uploadToS3 = False # if you want to upload your scans sendIoTmsg = False # if you want to send notifications.
+Please, get in touch with me to get the certificates in order to send mqtt notifications # do not change the following lines: awshost = "data.iot.eu-west-1.amazonaws.com" awsport = 8883 clientId = "mcawsthings-test2" thingName = "mcawsthings-test2" caPath = "./aws-iot-rootCA.crt" certPath = "./cert.pem" keyPath = "./privkey.pem"

 Now download the JPL ephemerides files using the following command.
 It will download 2 files for a total of 1 GB to your R-PI (relax, it will do this only one time)